-The student obtains career counseling from the academic advisor and the Office of Experiential Programs and Career Services.
-The following services can be obtained by enrolled students and alumni: one-on-one career counseling, assessment inventories, program and career exploration, professional development resources, mock interviews, and resume review.
+The student obtains career counseling from the academic advisor, the Office of Experiential Programs, and the Office of Workforce Development.
+The following services can be obtained by enrolled students and alumni: one-on-one career counseling, assessment inventories, program, and career exploration, professional development resources, mock interviews, and resume review.
 For more information, contact CareerServices@HarrisburgU.edu.